 Daniela says: “Before I considered it a luxury to be able to work from home from time to time.
 Now I see what a luxury situation it is to work onsite in a nice office, shoulder by shoulder with an amazing team. #missingmycolleagues”

 Connie says her whole team is managing the transition: “Some of them enjoyed so much to spend more time with family, but some of them felt so bored.
 In China, there are more and more virtual activities from various platforms, including self-learning, fitness class, etc. to help people adapt to a new lifestyle.”

 Sandra explained: “I always thought I would love a remote job.
 Boy, was I incorrect!
 All kidding aside, I will be super excited to get back into the office.
 I do like working from home once a week, and I think this experience will make that time more productive, just because I’ll be so good at it from all this practice.”

 Carla agrees that the last few weeks have changed her opinion on working from home: “Definitely.
 I think after this whole thing people will be more productive when working from home.
 There are a lot of pros about being home while you work (cooking from home, quality time with pets!).
 However, the lack of personal human interaction and connection is hard to replace with a screen.
 Hangouts etc. are extremely valuable in this situation and they definitely help, but I am looking forward to my commute to the office and seeing people in real life again!”

-Matt is adjusting well to the home office life: “I generally prefer to be in the office, but I don’t hate the WFH situation.
-I have tried to make it as “normal” as possible.
-It helps that my partner is also WFH.
+Matt is adjusting well to the home office life: “I generally prefer to be in the office, but I don’t hate the work from home situation.
+I have tried to make it as ‘normal’ as possible.
+It helps that my partner is also working from home.
 We take coffee breaks together.
 I’m sure the novelty may wear thin soon, but so far so good.
 The biggest impact has been the inability to be in a physical space with learners.
 As a teacher, that is hard.
 But I do the best I can.”